 Fundamental to our Lasallian tradition is the concern for each and every student’s wellbeing.
 Ensuring a safe, respectful and enriching environment is the responsibility of all members of the College community.
-College Psychologists The College Psychologists support the mission, vision and … visit this page
+Health Centre To provide support for students, the College … visit this page

 The wellbeing of each student is of utmost importance at De La Salle.

 Wellbeing is both practice and perception; action and awareness.
 It is a state of being well in body, mind and spirit.
 While all educators are focused on the wellbeing of their students, those in Catholic schools have a particular orientation to wellbeing.
 Illuminated by faith and the words of Jesus who said, “I have come that you may have life, and have it to the full” (John 10:10).

 The College aims to provide an environment in which students are encouraged to reach their full potential and where students, staff and parents experience an atmosphere of mutual respect, co-operation and support.
 Wellbeing is integral to learning excellence and ultimately to overall health and life success.

 How is ‘Wellbeing’ enacted in our Lasallian and Catholic school?